jinzhuoran/jinzhuoran.github.io/_pages/about.md

 - **Machine Unlearning**: Machine unlearning enables the targeted removal of sensitive, harmful, or copyrighted knowledge from models.
 To better evaluate unlearning in the context of LLMs, we propose a Real-World Knowledge Unlearning benchmark ([RWKU, NeurIPS 2024](https://openreview.net/forum?id=wOmtZ5FgMH)).
 Building on this, we reveal the vulnerability of existing unlearning algorithms to adversarial attacks and propose Latent Adversarial Unlearning, a method designed for robust knowledge unlearning ([LAU, AAAI 2025](https://ojs.aaai.org/index.php/AAAI/article/view/34769).
 Moreover, to improve the naturalness of model responses after unlearning, we introduce an on-policy reinforcement learning framework that performs refusal boundary optimization ([RULE](https://github.com/chenlong-clock/RULE-Unlearn)).
 - **Reward Modeling**:
 - **Multimodal Reasoning**:

+If you are interested in my work or want to collaborate, feel free to contact me via: zhuoran.jin[at]nlpr[dot]ia[dot]ac.cn.